MapsPeople/docs/src/various/display-rules.md

 1. Visibility - Controls whether the Icon is visible on the map.
 1. Zoom from - Sets the minimum Zoom Level at which the Icon is visible.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+In a general use case, most users will only need values between 15 and 22.
 1. Zoom to - Sets the maximum Zoom Level at which the Icon is visible.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+In a general use case, most users will only need values between 15 and 22.
 1. Icon - Use the Icon Manager to control which Icon is shown on the map.
+    * The Icon Manager is a tool to select the displayed Icon from either a pre-loaded selection of Icons, or for you to upload your own.

 ![display-rules-label](/assets/cms/interface-overview/Display_Rules_Label.png)